HossamZohir/Mastering-Embedded-Systems/Unit_3_Embedded_C/Lec_2/ReadMe.txt

 Files Description

-1. **src/main.c**: Contains the main function to initialize UART and send the message.
+1. src/app.c: Contains the main function to initialize UART and send the message.
-2. **src/uart.c & include/uart.h**: Defines the functions for UART initialization, configuration, and data transmission.
+2. src/uart.c & include/uart.h: Defines the functions for UART initialization, configuration, and data transmission.
-3. **src/startup.s**: Provides the low-level initialization, setting up the stack pointer, and calling the main function.
+3. src/startup.s: Provides the low-level initialization, setting up the stack pointer, and calling the main function.
-4. **include/linker.ld**: The linker script defines the memory layout for the ARM926EJ, specifying sections like `.text`, `.data`, `.bss`, and `.rodata`.
+4. include/linker.ld: The linker script defines the memory layout for the ARM926EJ, specifying sections like `.text`, `.data`, `.bss`, and `.rodata`.
-5. **src/Makefile**: Automates the process of compiling and linking the project.
+5. src/Makefile: Automates the process of compiling and linking the project.

 Prerequisites

-- **ARM GCC Compiler**: Ensure that the ARM GCC toolchain is installed (`arm-none-eabi-gcc`, `arm-none-eabi-objcopy`, etc.).
+- ARM GCC Compiler: Ensure that the ARM GCC toolchain is installed (`arm-none-eabi-gcc`, `arm-none-eabi-objcopy`, etc.).
-- **QEMU**: Install QEMU to emulate the ARM926EJ VersatilePB hardware and run the compiled program.
+- QEMU: Install QEMU to emulate the ARM926EJ VersatilePB hardware and run the compiled program.

 How to Build and Run